Dasharo/docs/docs/unified-test-documentation/dasharo-security/20F-me-neuter.md

 0:16.0.15.1723
 ```

-The first output line is the Intel ME version.
+Value from the first line, considering the numbers after the colon, should
-The Intel ME version should be the same as in the release notes.
+correspond to the value from the release notes

 ## MNE002.001 Intel ME mode option is available and has the correct default state